-This course provides an overview of Web API implementation with ASP.net and Python Flask, open-source web application frameworks designed for web development to produce dynamic web pages.
-This is a unique course focused on creating a backend API connected to NoSQL database (MongoDB) as way to persist JSON object.
-This backend will be used by an online store build with React as the front-end framework.
+This course provides an overview of Web

+API implementation with ASP.net and Python Flask, open-source web application frameworks designed for web development to produce dynamic web pages.
+This is a unique course focused on creating a backend API connected to NoSQL database store build with React as the front-end framework.
 Students will be focused on creating the back-end business and data logic, as well as exposing the functionality as a RESTful API, the latest standard for API development.